awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 The certificate chain for a certificate that you have added has one or more certificates that aren't valid, either because a certificate isn't valid yet or a certificate has expired\.
 Check the **Not Valid Before** and **Not Valid After** fields in the certificates in your certificate chain to make sure that all of the certificates are valid based on the dates that you’ve listed\.

 **The certificate that you've attached isn't signed by a trusted Certificate Authority \(CA\)\.**
 The certificate that you attach to CloudFront to verify an alternate domain name cannot be a self\-signed certificate\.
 It must be signed by a trusted CA\.
-For more information, see [ Requirements for Using Alternate Domain Names](CNAMEs.md#alternate-domain-names-requirements)\.
+For more information, see [Requirements for using alternate domain names](CNAMEs.md#alternate-domain-names-requirements)\.

 **The certificate that you've attached isn't formatted correctly**
 The domain name and IP address format that are included in the certificate, and the format of the certificate itself, must follow the standard for certificates\.